gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 if a discussion during individual updates goes on longer than that we defer it until after everyone has finished their initial report.

-The "output" from standups is course corrections.
-Should we try another approach to a problem?
-Did someone discover an issue that ought to go in the backlog for the next sprint, or something that's important enough to replace something planned for this sprint?

 -   Summary: Daily team sync
 -   Key Questions:
     -   What did you work on yesterday?